hipay/hipay-docs/platform-hipay-enterprise/appendix/1-appendix.md

 | `173` | Capture Refused | The capture was refused by the financial institution. |
 | `200` | Pending Payment | The transaction request was submitted to the acquirer but the response is not yet available. |

-Transaction statuses sent by server-to-server notification
+##Not sent by server-to-server notification

 The table below lists all informational transaction statuses (that are not sent by server-to-server notification).